-- 1. Current apartment lease or purchase of a permanent independent residence. - Payment of appropriate state and local taxes.
-Special attention shall be given to payment of Commonwealth taxes on income earned during periods of temporary absence from this Commonwealth. - 3.
-Transfer of bank accounts, automobile and other registered property to this Commonwealth. - 4.
-Current Pennsylvania driver's license or state ID. - 5.
+Current apartment lease or purchase of a permanent independent residence.

+Payment of appropriate state and local taxes.
+Special attention shall be given to payment of Commonwealth taxes on income earned during periods of temporary absence from this Commonwealth.

+Transfer of bank accounts, automobile and other registered property to this Commonwealth.

+Current Pennsylvania driver's license or state ID.

+High school transcript.

 Pay stubs with Philadelphia home address showing payment of Philadelphia wage taxes.